Ida Lou Anderson: College years

 As a college student Anderson excelled in speech and drama classes and at the campus theater.
 In 1926, shortly after graduation, she became the college's youngest and one of its most popular professors; she was also a broadcasting coach and radio station advisor.
 Anderson demanded, and received, maximum effort from her students.
 Edward Murrow was her prize pupil, the one she called her "masterpiece."
 Murrow took 19 speech courses in his four years in Pullman.
 She helped him polish his radio technique with private lessons, introduced him to poetry and classical literature, and encouraged his wide reading and love of music.
 They spent hours conversing on literature, politics, and human nature, and he escorted her to dances and dramatic performances.
 Murrow later wrote to his fiancée Janet Brewster about Anderson (whom he sometimes referred to as the "other woman"): "She taught me to love good books, good music, gave me the only sense of values I have."

 Advisor to Murrow

 "This is London" became a phrase familiar to the world as Murrow broadcast on CBS during the Nazi blitzkrieg of London during the early days of World War II.
 Anderson had suggested this opening phrase to him.
 It was also at her suggestion that Murrow made that half-second pause after the first word of the phrase: "This – is London."
 During Murrow's broadcasts she would sit in total silence in a dark room and later would wire him suggestions on how to improve his presentation.

 Later years

 Anderson was forced to retire from active teaching at a young age.
 She died of complications from polio in her early forties, but her influence continued long past her death.
-This I Believe, one of Murrow's later broadcasts showed Anderson's lasting impact.
+This I Believe, one of Murrow's later broadcasts, showed Anderson's lasting impact.

+Recognition

+On June 8, 2023, the former President's House of the Washington State University Pullman campus was renamed the Ida Lou Anderson House.
+Speaking at the dedication ceremony, WSU Pullman Chancellor Elizabeth Chilton stated, "When I first started to consider the renaming of the house, I wanted to find someone from WSU’s history who faced adversity head-on, and whose experience here helped them overcome these keen challenges, embrace their identity, and find a community."